erdogan98/frameworks_and_languages_module/client/client-react/README.md

-# CLIENT SIDE For the 2nd assignment of the programming langiages and frameworks assignment
+# CLIENT SIDE For the 2nd assignment of the programming languages and frameworks assignment

 # Getting Started with Create React App